 There are a bunch of Thunderbolt Peripheral Docks available at the moment, not just from BlackMagic, but also from CalDigit, Elegato, Belkin, Iogear and Startech:

 Apple has also upgraded its line of monitors by producing a Thunderbolt compatible 27 inch display.
 Basically, this display comes with a magsafe and thunderbolt cable to recharge your MacBook Air, while connecting the monitor to its Thunderbolt port.
 Then, in the back of the monitor is another Thunderbolt port, so that you can daisy chain a bunch of Thunderbolt compatible devices to it (and, hence, to your MacBook Air as well).

-Matrox has a product called the TripleHead2Go DP Edition that will allow you to connect your MacBook via Thunderbolt to a triple monitor setup in order to provide a single 5760×1080 desktop (@50Hz) across all three monitors.
+Matrox has a product called the TripleHead2Go that will allow you to connect your MacBook via Thunderbolt to a triple monitor setup in order to provide a single 5760×1080 desktop (@50Hz) across all three monitors.
 Read our post – “Three Monitor Video Card with Thunderbolt Support” – for more details.

 Why should I care about Thunderbolt?

 If you work with applications that need higher sustained data throughput – like video editing – then Thunderbolt will be very welcome to you.
 As hard drives get faster and cheaper – such as for SAS drives – Thunderbolt will offer current enterprise-class speeds at a lower cost.